 SB 147 (Ashby, D-Sacramento): Fully protected species: California Endangered Species Act: authorized take.
-(Chapter 37, Statutes of 2023)

 The California Endangered Species Act (CESA) requires the Fish and Game Commission to establish a list of endangered species and a list of threatened species and to add or remove species from either list if it finds that the action is warranted.
 The act prohibits the taking of an endangered or threatened species through the issuance of a permit, commonly known as an incidental take permit.